mvaganov/CmdLineAsteroids/notes.md

 # Note to entities reading this (cut and paste this as the prompt before providing the file)
 Please critique this is a script.
-It is for a video tutorial designed primarily to give young programmers programming practice.
+It is for a video tutorial designed primarily to give young programmers valuable programming practice.
+The programming practice should encourage development of intellectual skills for implementing high value computer programming, especially efficient software simulations.
 More details about it's purpose are found in the script itself.

 I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.

 The script is quite long, and still unfinished.
 I am providing the first draft of what is likely to be the first half of the tutorial.